First WOA

 UK Contributions

-The UK has a number of representatives on the Pool of Experts.
+The UK has a number of representatives on the DOALOS Pool of Experts, and twenty members of the writing team for the third World Ocean Assessment.

-UK Contact: Stuart Rogers (Cefas) as the National Focal Point for the UK
+UK Contact: Dr Marta Soeffker (Cefas) as the National Focal Point for the UK